woll/rsnapshot-herder/TUTORIAL.md

 17) Install the `rsnapshot-herder` script on the server, and edit the `Configuration` section to match your requirements/system.

 18) On the server, create a root cron entry  (`sudo crontab -e`) for each client to run rsnapshot-herder and try to backup each client every hour.
-Once a backup is completed successfully, rsnapshot-herder will not do another backup until required.
+Once a backup is completed successfully, rsnapshot-herder will not do another backup for that client until required.
 ```
 17 * * * * <path-to>/rsnapshot-herder <path-to-client1-rsnapshot-conf>/
 47 * * * * <path-to>/rsnapshot-herder <path-to-client2-rsnapshot-conf>/